textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Block element styling

 Block element styling can be done with HTML or Kramdown.
-Use the cleaner Kramdown notation whenever possible ([tables](#tables) are one exception requiring HTML in user documentation).
+Use the cleaner Kramdown notation whenever possible ([tables](#tables) are one exception requiring HTML).

 The Kramdown notation for block element styling is similar to that used for inline styling, except the syntax goes on its own line immediately after the block element content, for example:

 ```
 This is a paragraph styled as an example.
-{: .examples}
+{: .class-name}
 ```

 Only worry about block element styling if any such block elements are defined in the sections below, or elsewhere in context of a topic (e.g. [**Alert message strings**](#alert-message-strings)).

 #### Custom block-element selectors

 Knowing how to use Kramdown's inline attribute list notation allows designing specific content types by way of one or more existing class selectors and/or by adding specific HTML attributes.
-The selectors should be used for their intended purposes and for the indicated context types *only*.
+The selectors should be used for their intended purposes and only for the indicated context types below.

-**Text alignment**:
+##### Text alignment

-If you ever need to align a paragraph left, right, centre, or justified, use one of the following.
+To align a paragraph left, right, centre, or justified, use one of the following.

 Left-align text: